Dangape/Expedia_competition/README.md

 # Files
 - The `cleaning_data.py` file contains the main code for cleaning the data and creating new features (feature engineering)
 - Since the code takes too long to run (aprox.
-10h), the `feature_engineering.zip` file contains the cleaned data set in  a `.pkl` format
+8h), the `feature_engineering.rar` file contains the cleaned data set in  a `.csv` format
-- In order to open the cleaned file in python use the `pandas` built-in function `pd.read_pickle`